-We arrived in Bangalore, a city full of trees and gardens, and perhaps the city with the most order when driving (I did not mention that driving in India is truly chaotic and challenging.
-Most people walk on the streets, thousands of bikes and mopeds move without any order, and even animals are common in most boulevards and streets within the city limits).
+We arrived in Bangalore, a city full of trees and gardens, and perhaps the city with the most order when driving.
+For those who have not traveled there, in India driving is truly chaotic and challenging.
+Most people walk on the streets and thousands of bikes and mopeds move without any order, and even animals are common in most boulevards and streets within the city limits.

 The system was introduced to some public schools in the area after great success with the support of the local government.
 The children we met are very confident and well-educated, a distinct difference from other schools visited in India.
 Although they keep some common Indian customs, primarily due to space, of sitting children on the floors during the early years of school, older children have desks.
 The school visited has modern equipment in labs, video communication for class interactions and classes taught for mental, physical, emotional and psychological development.
 They also teach the children to support the community through opportunities like cleaning the little lake in the neighborhood, protecting street dogs, supporting issues at slums, assisting other people in need, etc.